yellowmessenger/documentation/docs/platform_concepts/studio/natural-language-understanding/intents.md

 #### 2. Test Your Intent

 To see what response is generated by the model when a user types a query.
-Click [Tools](https://docs.yellow.ai/docs/platform_concepts/studio/tools) and the section 'Test your bot'.
+Click on [Tools](https://docs.yellow.ai/docs/platform_concepts/studio/tools) and the section 'Test your bot'.

 ![](https://i.imgur.com/I8iUEwt.gif)